back

 Identifying as a gender doesn't somehow allow you to do something you couldn't otherwise.
 You don't have to choose to be female to wear a dress, you can just wear it.
 The importance of gender is entirely artificial.
 It doesn't hold power intrinsically, it's relevant today because of its momentum from yesterday.
 If we all forgot about it tomorrow, we would never "discover" it again, because it doesn't exist outside of our understanding of it.
 It's brainworms in our collective consciousness.
 It's a meme that needs to die.

 Gendered pronouns are an annoying wart in the design of our language (it could've been much worse, of course).
 I'm concerned seeing people disassociate with they/them.
 Gender being woven deeply into language is a problem, especially if you literally can't refer to someone without referencing their gender.
-If they/them is just another set of pronouns, with its own set of implications, then escape from gender seems to be impossible.

-But sadly, it seems that escape is already impossible, at least for now.
+If they/them is just another set of pronouns, with its own set of implications (which it probably inevitably is), then escape from gender seems to be impossible.
 Nonbinary is just a secret 3rd category, because people's perceptions of you do depend on their understanding of your gender, and if you don't put yourself into a box, they'll just do it for you.
 The social importance and resulting inescapability of gender is an unfortunate truth.

-Gender Accelerationism...
+Gender accelerationism...
 Save me...
-Save me Gender Accelerationism...
+Save me gender accelerationism...